 In this math project, the students have to build their own city.
 They start by laying it all out, then they “zoom in” on the buildings in separate guided tasks.
 I LOVE it!
 You can see the project HERE.

 This is where the hard hats came into play!
 This year, I decided to get them all hard hats from Oriental Trading, since they are tasked with being city planners.
 They were over the moon about these little hats and the project, and we had a blast with it.

 I also blogged about using pentominoes to teach area and perimeter.
-Another great hands on lesson for this skill, especially if you are tackling area and perimeter or irregular shapes!
+This is another great hands-on lesson for this skill, especially if you are tackling area and perimeter of irregular shapes!